 What should investors do if they are currently in the process of obtaining a Portugal Golden Visa?

-These new measures will only apply to new applications.
+These new measures only apply to new applications.
 All applications that have already been filed, even if not yet pre-approved, are not affected by this change in the law.
 Under the Portuguese Constitution, a new law cannot have retroactive effects.
-SEF (Portuguese Immigration and Border Force) are obliged to follow current Golden Visa legislation.
+SEF (Portuguese Immigration and Border Force) is obliged to follow current Golden Visa legislation.
 This is why it is business as usual, and you can still apply for the Golden Visa.

 Can I still apply for the Portugal Golden Visa?